Chxnedu/learning-app-ecommerce/README.md

 # Conclusion and Next Steps

-With this project I was able to deploy a sample e-commerce application and database to a live kubernetes environment, utilizing various kubernetes objects and concepts like PersistentVolumes, ConfigMaps, Secrets, HPA, Probes.
+With this project I was able to deploy a sample e-commerce application and database to a live Kubernetes environment, utilizing various Kubernetes objects and concepts like PersistentVolumes, ConfigMaps, Secrets, HPA, and Probes.

 This challenge has given me much needed experience with setting up kubernetes clusters, deploying and managing applications on kubernetes, and implementing scalability and reliability for applications.

-I plan to make the follwing enhancements to this project going forward;
+I plan to make the following enhancements to this project going forward;

 - Helm Packaging
 - Utilizing Vault for managing secrets